Account-Based Marketing

 Score how warm each account is from the pages they read, how long they stay, and how often they come back.
 Pricing twice in a week is louder than a blog post once.
 Sales works the warm accounts first.

-Push identified accounts and intent signals into Attio, HubSpot, or Salesforce automatically.
+Push identified accounts and intent signals into Attio or HubSpot automatically.
 The CRM is where pipeline lives, so the signal has to land there — not in a separate marketing dashboard reps never open.

 Personalized pages